Statistically Truthful Auctions via Acceptance Rule: Discussion

-\paragraph{Limitations.} The usefulness of our rejection approach is affected by the predictive power of the underlying regret estimation model.
+The usefulness of our acceptance rule is affected by the predictive power of the underlying regret estimation model.
 If this model has poor predictive capabilities, our algorithm may make more rejections to ensure that the maximal regret will be controlled.
 Future research could benefit from exploring various learning schemes to predict the unknown regret more effectively.

-Another limitation is the i.i.d.~assumption we make, which might be violated in practice.
+A natural limitation of our method is the i.i.d.~assumption we make, which might be violated in practice.
+This may happen due to changes in the bidding and valuation distribution profiles, or due to imperfect calibration data that include noisy or inaccurate valuations, for instance.
 As a future research direction, it would be important to quantify the effect of violation of this assumption on the resulting maximal regret level, possibly by taking inspiration from \cite{barber2023conformal}.
-Additionally, an extension of the current framework to accommodate multi-objective calibration would be valuable.
-For example, this approach would enable auctioneers to simultaneously manage regret levels alongside other auction considerations and properties.

-\paragraph{Broader impact.} Our approach enhances the efficiency and reliability of data-driven auctions, thereby benefiting sellers and buyers alike by ensuring truthful bidding and optimal auction outcomes.
-However, there are potential negative societal impacts, such as the risk of reliance on automated systems that may reinforce existing biases.
-Addressing these concerns is crucial to ensure that the deployment of such mechanisms contributes positively to society.
+It would be also intriguing to design calibration frameworks that are robust to such distribution shifts in the data.

+Another worthwhile direction for future work is to extend our framework to simultaneously control the test-time revenue and regret.
+We believe this could be done by borrowing ideas from \citep{angelopoulos2021learn}, which presents a general calibration framework for controlling multiple risks.
+Such an approach would enable the auctioneer to ensure, with high probability, that the calibrated auction mechanism maintains low regret while also keeping the revenue of the acceptance auctions above a specified threshold.
+This multi-objective control is particularly relevant for large-scale, multi-item auctions, where revenue could potentially fall dramatically due to a large number of items.